speters/USBasp/Readme.txt

 This is the README file for USBasp.

 USBasp is a USB in-circuit programmer for Atmel AVR controllers.
-It simply consists of an ATMega8 and a couple of passive components.
+It simply consists of an ATMega48 or an ATMega8 and a couple of passive components.
 The programmer uses a firmware-only USB driver, no special USB controller is needed.

 Features:
 - Works under multiple platforms.
 Linux, Mac OS X and Windows are tested.